Benzodiazepine Overdose: Treatment & What to Expect (2025)

 • If they are taking it as a prescription or recreationally

-While you are on the phone with emergency services, they will ask you to check if the person is breathing and instruct you on CPR if needed.
+While you are on the phone with emergency services, they will ask you to check if the person is breathing and may instruct to perform CPR if needed.

-Once you or the person who is in an overdose gets to the hospital, they will run a variety of tests.
+Once you or the person who is in an overdose gets to the hospital, the care team will run a variety of tests.
 These tests are:

 • Complete blood cell count